abinit/abinit/doc/tutorial/dmft_triqs.md

 successfully link to TRIQS and compile a test code.
 When configuring, pay attention to these lines:

-    checking whether to enable the complex version of TRIQS... [yes|no]

-and:

 ```sh
  checking whether you are linked against the internal TRIQS library... [yes|no]
  checking whether you are linked against the official >=3.2.x TRIQS API... [yes|no]
 ```

+and:

+    checking whether to enable the complex version of TRIQS... [yes|no]

 The first line indicates whether our internal version has been found, and the second line whether the official version has been found, depending on which you choose to install.

+The third line indicates whether or not you are using the complex version of TRIQS/CT-HYB instead of the real version.
+Including the imaginary part of the Green's function can be important in systems with strong spin-orbit coupling, and you can activate it by configuring your TRIQS/CT-HYB installation with `-DHybridisation_is_complex=ON` and `-DLocal_hamiltonian_is_complex=ON`.

-This tutorial has been written with our internal version.
+This tutorial has been written with the real version of our internal fork.

-If something goes wrong, carefully check the `config.log` file.
+If something goes wrong at this step, carefully check the `config.log` file.
 Ask yourself: Why did the test code fail to compile ?
 Was the library found and linked properly ?

-Remember, you can override any automatically added compilation or linker flags using the configuration files variables: `TRIQS_CPPFLAGS`, `TRIQS_CFLAGS`, `TRIQS_CXXFLAGS`, `TRIQS_LDFLAGS`, and `TRIQS_LIBS`.
+!!! tip

+    Our interface requires linking to MPI, so make sure that ABINIT uses the MPI wrappers when compiling.
+You can manually select them with `CC=mpicc`, `CXX=mpicxx` and `FC=mpif90`.
+When compiling ABINIT with `gcc`, the following Fortran flags (which can be manually set via `FCFLAGS`) are required: `-ffree-line-length-none` and `-fallow-argument-mismatch`.
+As we are linking with a C++ code, the Fortran flag `-lstdc++` is also required, and depending on your MPI library, the `-lmpi_cxx` flag could also be necessary.
+For the TRIQS flags (which can be set via `TRIQS_LDFLAGS`), linking is required to the libraries: `-L/path_to_triqs -lcppdlr_c -lh5_c -lnda_c -ltriqs -ltriqs_cthyb_c` (assuming all libraries are in the same directory).
+All of this should be done automatically, but we indicate here how to do it manually in case you encounter some issue.

 As a last resort, if you still can't solve the issue, post a question on the [[https://discourse.abinit.org/|ABINIT user forum]].

-Once everything is set, simply recompile ABINIT.
+Once everything is set, simply compile ABINIT.

-## Fatbands of Fe within DFT
+## 4. Fatbands of Fe within DFT

 Before jumping into the DFT+DMFT calculation for Fe, it is useful to first get some physical insight into its electronic structure at the DFT level.
 This will help later when choosing some of the key DMFT